majeinfo/chaingun/README.md

 - the manager mode: the Player creates a Web interface that lets you manage other remote Players.
 The results will be aggregated by the Web interface.

+- the batch mode: like the Manager mode, but you provide the list of the remote Injectors and a script to play.
+Everyting is executed from the command line in "batch mode" !

+- the designer mode: the "player" offers a Web interface which helps you to create the YAML file !

 Note for the daemon mode:
 	- Data for feeder can be sent to the Players after sending them the Playbook script.